A day in the life of a game designer

 But the thing is, every day is a bit different than the last.
 At least for me.
 While I do schedule my work and do my best to prioritize my tasks, I’m not always doing the same thing every day.

 For me, that’s a great thing.
-I don’t want to have a job where every day I’m doing the same boring, monotonous task over and over.
+I don’t want to have a job where I’m doing the same boring, monotonous tasks day in and day out.
 I love the variety as well as the challenges that come with being a full-time game designer.

 So, this will read more like a week in the life of a game designer in some cases, but either way, it will give you a feeling for what it’s like to do this full-time.